Shashwata32/Sparkhark/README.md

 # Sparkhack
-This is for hackathon of convolution
+This is for hackathon of convolution made by Swastik, Shashwata, Rohan and Debdeep